-5. Discussion and possible action regarding SEAGO 2018 - 2022 TIP Amendment #7
+6. Discussion and possible action regarding SEAGO 2018-2022 TIP Amendment #7

 Mr. Chris Vertrees directed the members to the TIP Amendment which was approved at their September TAC meeting.
-They are HSIP projects which were submitted through their safety plan project.
-He stated that they invested \$400k in the safety plan and have already made \$5.5M in projects back, so it's been a good return on investment.
+These are HSIP projects which were identified through their regional highway safety plan study.
+He stated that they invested \$400k in the safety plan study and have already received \$5.5M in project awards back, so it's been a good return on investment.
 He briefly reviewed the list and then asked for questions.
-Chair Williams had stepped out of the meeting so Secretary Skeete called for a motion to approve SEAGO 2018-2022 TIP Amendment #7.
-Mr. Heath Brown made a motion to recommend approval of the TIP Amendment as presented.
+Chair Doyle called for a motion to approve SEAGO 2018-2022 TIP Amendment #7.